Jelmerro/vimrc/README.md

 For fuzzy searching of any kind fzf is required, such as for `:Files`/`<leader>e`.
 To also fuzzy search in file contents, install ripgrep and use `:Rg`/`<leader>r`.
-Finally, for showing file preview with syntax highlighting, install bat.
+Finally, for showing file previews with syntax highlighting, install bat.

 ### Python3